IamJas6/IamJas6/README.md

 - 👋 Hi, I’m @IamJas6
-- 👀 I’m interested in Coding, Learning
-     New Programming Languages, Music🎧
+- 👀 I’m interested in Coding, Learning, Gaming, New Programming Languages, Music🎧
 - 🌱 I’m currently learning JAVA
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me, Reach Me By